awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-matchmakingconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `GameSessionQueueArns`  <a name="cfn-gamelift-matchmakingconfiguration-gamesessionqueuearns"></a>
-Amazon Resource Name \([ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\) that is assigned to a GameLift game session queue resource and uniquely identifies it\.
+The Amazon Resource Name \([ARN](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html)\) that is assigned to a GameLift game session queue resource and uniquely identifies it\.
 ARNs are unique across all Regions\.
+Format is `arn:aws:gamelift:<region>::gamesessionqueue/<queue name>`\.
 Queues can be located in any Region\.
 Queues are used to start new GameLift\-hosted game sessions for matches that are created with this matchmaking configuration\.
 If `FlexMatchMode` is set to `STANDALONE`, do not set this parameter\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)